 Her eyes, misty with tears, stared at him pleadingly.
 "T-Then… then you won't die on me, Neji…"

-This snapped her out of her trance.
+Time to get to work.
 Wiping her eyes with the sleeve of her dirty work clothes, she pushed the wheelchair towards the door, a forced casual smile on her face.
 "Ahoy there, Uncle!"

 The soldier grinned at her.
 "He's in the southern part of the village right now."